debitoor/multifetch/README.md

 // Ignore access_token and token in the query app.get('/api/multifetch', multifetch(['access_token', 'token']));

+// Callback function run before each internal request.
+// The serverRequest argument, is the original request to multifetch,
-// Callback function run before each internal request app.get('/api/multifetch', multifetch(function(serverRequset, internalRequest, next) {
+// while internalRequest is the fake request generated to get the actual resource. app.get('/api/multifetch', multifetch(function(serverRequset, internalRequest, next) {
 	if(serverRequest.hasAccess) {
 		// Calling next with a truthy value, skips this internal request.